-Income elasticity of goods describes some significant characteristics of demand for goods in question.
+Income elasticity of goods describes some significant characteristics of the demand for goods in question.
 When income elasticity is zero, the quantity demanded is unresponsive to changes in income.
 When income elasticity is more than one, then there is an increase in quantity demanded.
 When income elasticity is less than one, then there is a decrease in quantity demanded.
-So, here we are talking about the difference between normal goods and inferior goods, i.e. how income affects demand curve.
+So, here we are talking about the difference between normal goods and inferior goods, i.e. how income affects the demand curve.

 Content: Normal Goods Vs Inferior Goods